pascal-canuel/hacdias.com/content/blog/hello-world.markdown

 Right now, I'm not really sure about the frequency, but it will start being monthly, in the first weekend of each month, or twice a month.
 It's going to contain whatever I remember to put on it: images, quotes, posts, stupid stuff?

-This will also be published on my website, under [henriquedias.com/newsletters](https://henriquedias.com/newsletters).

 ## Posts you should read

 + **O Cibernaura: 5 Stories to Read This Weekend:** this was the first post of [Malik Piarali](https://twitter.com/malikpiarali) as "O Cibernauta".
 He recommends 5 amazing posts that are well related with the current scenario of society, personal branding, technology.  [[Medium]](O Cibernauta: 5 Stories to Read This Weekend)